 We know the negative side effects of using tobacco products, such as respiratory infections, asthma and cancer – but health experts warn that smoking and vaping also can lead to more severe cases of diseases like COVID-19.

 Most tobacco-users are unable to quit because they are addicted to nicotine and never receive help.
 However, millions have quit and if you want to quit, resources and support are available.

 Kerry Thieme, Health Educator, at Security Health Plan wellness, Marshfield Clinic Health System, said medications, along with proper coaching, can increase your chances of quitting.

-Marshfield Clinic Health System offers Wisconsin Tobacco Quit-line, and other states have similar programs to support people through the process.
-Security Health Plan also provides their members free support from a health coach through a Nicotine-Free program.
+Marshfield Clinic Health System offers the Wisconsin Tobacco Quit-line, and other states have similar programs to support people through the process.
+Security Health Plan also provides their members free support from a health coach through a nicotine-free program.
 Health coaches have a bachelor’s or master’s degree in the health field, and years of experience helping members become nicotine free.

 What to expect from a quit line

 When you call the Wisconsin Tobacco Quit Line or contact Security Health Plan, you’ll speak with a health coach.
 They will help you develop a plan that’s right for you by asking several questions like how much do you smoke, vape or chew, what motivates you to quit and when do you want to quit.

 Tips to become nicotine free